fankaidev/all-my-web/worklog/S14_display_script_count.md

-# Display Script Count in Extension Icon and Sidebar
+# Display Script Count and Match Rules

 ## Requirement
 Display the number of registered scripts for the current web page in:
 1. Extension icon badge
 2. Mark applicable scripts in sidebar with a tag
+3. Show match rules for each script in the list

 ## Design
 We need to: